Who has the job of distributing the estate of someone who has died?

 How long will it be before the beneficiaries receive their share of the deceased’s estate?

-Once probate has been granted, the executor has to allow at least six months (up to 12 months), for any claims to be made on the estate, before they can distribute the assets:
+Once probate or the letters of administration have been granted, the executor or administrator has to allow at least six months (up to 12 months), for any claims to be made on the estate, before they can distribute the assets:

-- If someone is owed money by the deceased then the executor must settle the claim before the estate can be distributed to the beneficiaries;
+- If someone is owed money by the deceased then the executor or administrator must settle the claim before the estate can be distributed to the beneficiaries;

 - If someone is challenging the will then settling the claim will involve a trial in the High Court and could potentially add months (sometimes years) to the time it takes before the beneficiaries receive their inheritance.